hfour/wsrun/README.md

 `yarn wsrun build --stages` will build all packages, in stages, starting from those that don't depend on other packages.

 `yarn wsrun watch planc -r` will watch planc and all of its dependencies.

+`yarn wsrun watch planc -r --exclude planc` will watch all of planc's dependencies but not planc

 `yarn wsrun build h4zip -r --stages` will build all the deps. in order, then build h4zip